-- Anne McDonald (Chairperson)
+- A McDonald (Chairperson)

 - M Hardwick

-- M Quinn (appointed 28 May 2015)
+- M Quinn

+The Audit and Risk Committee comprises of three non-executive directors, a majority of whom are independent.
+The Chairperson of the Committee is Anne McDonald, an independent non-executive director.
 The functions of the Audit and Risk Committee are clearly defined in the Company's Audit and Risk Committee Charter which includes responsibility for: